20 Best Things to Do in Grand Teton National Park

 Read My Separate Post: Yellowstone National Park

-I could truly go on and on about Pinedale for being one of the best towns near Grand Teton National Park and Jackson.
-However, without talking about the town itself, this is exactly why the next four things on this list are all located in or near Pinedale.
+I could truly go on and on about Pinedale being one of the best towns near Grand Teton National Park and Jackson, but without diving too deep into the town itself, Pine Coffee Supply specifically is the best coffee shop in northwest Wyoming!

-That being said, Pine Coffee Supply is the best coffee shop in Wyoming!
-Their coffee comes from an owner with a great life story about traveling the world before he eventually settled down to start his own coffee shop right in Pinedale.
+I believe this because their coffee comes from an owner with a great life story about traveling the world before he eventually settled down to start his own coffee shop right here in Pinedale, so, needless to say, he knows his stuff!

-In any case, I personally love stopping in when I’m on the road because their internet is fast, and it will never be as overwhelmingly busy as a coffee shop in Jackson!
+In any case, I personally love stopping in when I’m on the road because their internet is fast, and it’s never as overwhelmingly busy as one of the many coffee shops in Jackson closer to the park.

 Yelp: Pine Coffee Supply